laravel/docs/middleware.md

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
 For example, Laravel includes a middleware that verifies the user of your application is authenticated.
 If the user is not authenticated, the middleware will redirect the user to your application's login screen.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
 For example, a logging middleware might log all incoming requests to your application.
-There are several middleware included in the Laravel framework, including middleware for authentication and CSRF protection; however, user-defined middleware are located in the `app/Http/Middleware` directory.
+A variety of middleware are included in the Laravel framework, including middleware for authentication and CSRF protection; however, all user-defined middleware are typically located in your application's `app/Http/Middleware` directory.

 <a name="defining-middleware"></a>
 ## Defining Middleware